 Hancock uses the flux of artistic endeavour to fuse together a world and reality that he can both occupy and constantly modify.
 In short, he creates his own personal narrative between good and evil.
 Each new work serves as a progressive contribution to this saga portraying the birth, death, afterlife and dreamlike states of a range of characters, particularly the Mounds (half-animal, half-plant like creatures) and their aggressors, the Vegans, existing in a universe governed by two opposing forces: the stark, paternal Loid and the colourful, maternal Painter.
 Since 2010, Hancock has also begun to incorporate the figure of the artist himself into his creative universe, allowing him to intervene, take ownership and comment upon the narrative, and also remain outside of it.
 It is him—but also not him.
 By having him show up wielding his giant pencil, he takes the form of an artist's signature and represents a revelatory and revisionist attitude or director's commentary; Hancock (the character) becomes a vehicle aiming to provide a new insight into the creative intentions of the work whilst it is in progress.
 In Hancock’s latest body of work (first exhibited at Hales in 2015), the storyline has shifted once more with the merging of the creative energies of Loid and Painter and the introduction of a series of new symbolic motifs, plotlines and characters.

-Hancock's work is in the permanent collections of several prestigious museums, including the Dallas Museum of Art, Dallas; Museum of Fine Arts, Houston; Modern Art Museum of Forth Worth, Fort Worth; The Museum of Modern Art, New York; Whitney Museum of American Art, New York; The Metropolitan Museum of Art, New York; The Studio Museum in Harlem, New York; Brooklyn Museum, Brooklyn; San Francisco Museum of Modern Art, San Francisco; Akron Art Museum, Akron; Museum Boijmans Van Beuningen, Rotterdam, The Netherlands; and il Museo di arte moderna e contemporanea, Trento, Italy.
+Hancock's work is in the permanent collections of several prestigious museums, including the Dallas Museum of Art, Dallas; Museum of Fine Arts, Houston; Modern Art Museum of Fort Worth, TX; The Museum of Modern Art, New York; Whitney Museum of American Art, New York; The Metropolitan Museum of Art, New York; The Studio Museum in Harlem, New York; Brooklyn Museum, Brooklyn; San Francisco Museum of Modern Art, San Francisco; Akron Art Museum, OH; Museum Boijmans Van Beuningen, Rotterdam, The Netherlands; and il Museo di arte moderna e contemporanea, Trento, Italy.